geodaai/openassistant/website/docs/chatui/screencapture.md

 }
 ```

-### 2. Add the AI Assistant

-Integrate the AI Assistant component with screen capture capabilities:
+Integrate the AI Assistant component with screen capture capabilities by setting the following props:

+- `enableScreenCapture`: Enable screen capture
+- `screenCapturedBase64`: The base64 encoded screenshot
+- `onScreenshotClick`: The callback function when the user clicks the screenshot button
+- `onRemoveScreenshot`: The callback function when the user removes the screenshot

 ```jsx
 <AiAssistant